aleksandrbazhin/MicroTimeTracker/readme.md

 It's supposed to be synced by git along with the main project, so every member should better use different file with tasks, just to avoid merge conflicts.

+Pros:
-Pros: you don't lose your task history.
-You don't leave ide to check tasks.
+- You don't leave ide to check tasks.
+(Don's get distracted by web interfaces)
+- You don't lose your task history.
+- You can synchronize task statuses with Git along with your commits.
+- Yui can use folders with files task lists as can ban boards.

+Cons:
-Cons: individual contributions are neither measured, nor time spent on one task by different members is added.
-Add it yourself while resolving merge conflicts, I guess.
+- Individual contributions are neither measured, nor time spent on one task by different members is added.
+You have to add it yourself while resolving merge conflicts, I guess.

 #### Tip:
 You can edit all markdown files with VSCode for example, there are some nice extensions for the github format previews (those checklists).